kirkshoop/async_scope/asyncscope.md

  - An `async_scope` must be non-movable and non-copyable.
  - An `async_scope` must be empty when the destructor runs.
  - An `async_scope` must not provide any query CPO's on the receiver passed to the sender.
+ - An `async_scope` must provide the `get_stop_token()` query on the receiver passed to the sender, in order to forward cancellation of the async_scope `stop_source` to all nested and spawned senders. (see design discussion)
+ - An `async_scope` must allow an arbitrary sender to be nested within the scope without eagerly starting the sender.
- - An `async_scope` must constrain `spawn()` to accept only senders that are never-blocking.
+ - An `async_scope` must constrain `spawn()` and `spawn_future()` to accept only senders that are never-blocking.
- - An `async_scope` must introduce a cancellation scope as well.
+ - An `async_scope` must introduce a cancellation scope.
- - An `async_scope` must forward cancellation to all spawned senders.
- - An `async_scope` must provide a sender that completes when all spawned senders are complete.
+ - An `async_scope` must provide an `empty_sender` that completes when all spawned senders are complete.

-Async scope defines an additional concept:
+This paper defines additional types:

+ - A `nested_sender` that represents a `sender` that has not been started yet and that - once started - must complete before the scope is 'exited'.
+ - An `empty_sender` that - once started - will complete when the scope is empty.
  - A `future_sender` that represents a potentially eagerly executing `sender`.

 ## Definitions